doyensec/PESD-Exporter-Extension/mds/Format.md

 Requests/responses arrows are filled with information that helps to visualize useful details of the traffic while maintaining the whole diagram readability.

-Two main modes of representation for Application Flows are supported:
+Two main modes of representation for application flows are supported:
 - ***Domains as Actors*** - Each domain involved in the traffic is represented as an actor in the diagram.
 Suitable for multi-domain flows analysis
 Current Syntax :
 ```